Smudge202/smudge202.github.io/_posts/2017-12-13-webforms-migrations.md

 Facts are you're running outside of .Net, and almost certainly on an outdated version of IIS, on bare metal.
 Your options here really are very limited and dependent on circumstances.
 I haven't had to do this for a long while, but my advice would be:

-* See if there is an IIS version (preferably latest) that can side load both your ASP Classic site and a .Net site.
+- See if there is an IIS version (preferably latest) that can side load both your ASP Classic site and a .Net site.
 If the answer is yes, jump to the [Proxy](#proxy) section below.
-* Is the site addressed by DNS instead of by IP directly?
+- Is the site addressed by DNS instead of by IP directly?
 If so, you can still try the [Proxy](#proxy) methodology.
-* If the site is addressed directly, and/or the site relies on some crazy old undocumented and unsupported `dll`, chances are you're going to have to suck it up and replace some components en masse.
+- If the site is addressed directly, and/or the site relies on some crazy old undocumented and unsupported `dll`, chances are you're going to have to suck it up and replace some components en masse.
 However, still check out the [Testing](#testing) sections below for some advice on how to do so more safely.

 ### Web Forms

 As a technology, I consider *ASP .Net Web Forms* to be worse than ASP Classic.
 The bastardisation of HTTP to better suit desktop minded developers, whilst a viable developer migration strategy for Microsoft, was in all other respects a mistake.
-ASP Classic was at least not all that different from *modern* scripting languages such as PHP, which whilst I might frown upon, have their uses.
+ASP Classic was at least not all that different from *"modern"* scripting languages such as PHP, which whilst I might frown upon, have their uses.
 If all you've ever done is Web/Win Forms, this is going to be *real* tough.
 Everything you thought you knew about the web was a thinly veiled lie; you need to throw damn near all that knowledge away and start over.

 However, once you know enough about *ASP .Net MVC*, I recommend checking out existing articles such as [Rachel Appel's guide](http://rachelappel.com/integrating-aspnet-web-forms-and-aspnetmvc/) or the [WebForms to MVC section below](#web-forms-to-mvc-5) for a guide on sideloading Web Forms and MVC.
 This will allow you to introduce MVC mechanisms into your web application.
 Once the infrastructure is in place, all new work should be completed using the MVC architecture, and whenever a significant amount of work is required within an existing Web Form, consider moving the code to MVC instead (bearing in mind aforementioned pragmatic/dogmatic caveat).